wkumari/draft-vandergaast-edns-client-subnet/README.md

    internal network.
 In such cases, the Intermediate Nameserver MAY use that information when originating ECS options.

-   In other cases, if a Recursive Resolvers knows it is sited behind a NAT device, it SHOULD NOT originate ECS options with their external IP address, and instead rely on downstream Intermediate Nameservers to do so.
-They MAY, however, choose to include the option with their internal address for the purposes of signaling a shorter, more anonymous SOURCE PREFIX-LENGTH.
+   In other cases, if a Recursive Resolver knows it is sited behind a NAT device, it SHOULD NOT originate ECS options with their external IP address, and instead rely on downstream Intermediate Nameservers to do so.
+It MAY, however, choose to include the option with their internal address for the purposes of signaling its own limit for SOURCE PREFIX-LENGTH.

    If an Authoritative Nameserver on the publicly routed Internet receives a query that specifies an ADDRESS in [RFC1918] or [RFC4193]